Moritz Geiger: Life

-Theoretical contributions
+Contributions

 Moritz Geiger was the sustainer of a sui generis phenomenological method of “pure self-given factuality”, without limitation by sensual-visible or idealistic prejudices, without basing the reality on a lower, not-given sphere.
 In his phenomenology every given fact values equally, independent from whether it is sensual or not.
 He is also famous for being the founder of aesthetic phenomenology deeply but freely influenced by Husserl.

 A less known but very important contribution is in the clarification of the psychological concept of empathy.
 In a lecture on the essence and meaning of empathy presented at the 4th Congress for experimental psychology in Innsbruck (Austria), Geiger fully describes the different concepts of empathy available in the whole wide panorama of his time.
 The range of the discussed conceptualizations is wide, from aesthetics to evolutionary theory, from the phenomenal fact of “foreign expressive movements” and “foreign personalities” across the – deeply romantically influenced – treatment of the “animation of subhuman entities”, to end with the aesthetical aspects of empathy.